Worm Magic

 Worms thrive where hot compost struggles: small spaces, slow rhythms, cooler temps.
 They don’t like heat, so they stay near the surface and will occasionally come right up in your bin to say hello.
 In return, they create worm castings that are basically microbial gold for plants.

-It’s a closed loop you can do year-round, without turning piles or needing big space.
+It’s a closed loop you can do year-round, without turning piles or needing a big space.

-Composting worms are commonly known as “red wigglers” —tiny soil workers that live near the surface and love decaying food.
-They’re different from earthworms you find in the ground.
+• Composting worms are commonly known as “red wigglers,” tiny soil workers that live near the surface and love decaying food.
+They’re different from the earthworms you find in the ground.
 These species (Eisenia fetida or Eisenia andrei) specialize in breaking down organic matter fast, turning scraps into rich castings that feed your soil ecosystem.

 Fun fact: they can eat roughly half their body weight in food each day and double their population every few months when conditions are right.

-I recommend a worm hotel because it lets the worms self-regulate—you’re caring for livestock, not a machine.
-They can wander when it’s too hot, too cold, or too wet, which means you’re less likely to “lose” them and more likely to stick with it.
-Let them come and go, if you get it right they will stay and repopulate.
+• I recommend a worm hotel because it lets the worms self-regulate—you’re caring for livestock, not a machine.
+They can wander when it’s too hot, too cold, or too wet, which means you’re less likely to “lose” them and more likely to stick with them.
+Let them come and go; if you get it right, they will stay and populate, helping your food waste disappear and your garden thrive!

 Worm Bedding & Breakfast